Website Traffic Analysis: How to Understand Your Visitors

 Direct Traffic

-Visitors who type your URL directly into their browser or use a bookmark.
-High direct traffic indicates strong brand awareness.
-If people remember your domain name, your branding is working.
+Visitors who type your URL directly or use a bookmark.
+High direct traffic indicates strong brand awareness — people remember your domain name.

 Organic Search

 Visitors who find you through search engines like Google.
-This is often the largest and most valuable channel for content-driven sites.
+Often the largest and most valuable channel for content-driven sites.
 Growing organic traffic means your SEO is paying off.

 Referral Traffic